tmarfil/nginx_on_ecs_fargate/README.md

 [NGINX Plus](https://www.f5.com/go/faq/nginx-faq) fits the bill!

 ## Introduction
 **NGINX Plus**, the commercial version of the popular open-source NGINX reverse proxy / Kubernetes ingress / application server, offers advanced features crucial for modern cloud architectures.
-NGINX Plus can effectively replace Amazon's native load balancers and [serve as a more feature-rich alternative to Elastic Kubernetes Services Ingress](https://github.com/nginxinc/kubernetes-ingress).
+NGINX Plus can effectively replace Amazon's native load balancers and [serve as a more feature-rich alternative to Elastic Kubernetes Service Ingress](https://github.com/nginxinc/kubernetes-ingress).
 Its versatility supports all cloud-native design patterns and seamlessly integrates with the AWS ecosystem.

 This tutorial leverages several AWS technologies: